pvdz/preval/tests/cases/normalize/pattern/assignment/arr/obj/arr/rest/base.md

 ## Todos triggered

-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- inline computed array property read
+- (todo) inline computed array property read
-- replace with $array_slice
+- (todo) replace with $array_slice
-- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $array_slice
+- (todo) type trackeed tricks can possibly support method $array_slice

 ## Globals